- What Florida properties are listed in the National Register?

 Q: What are Certified Local Governments, and how do they fit into the National Register process?

 A: Certified Local Governments (CLGs) are cities or counties that have applied for designation by the National Park Service as community that has a certified historic preservation program.
-Such communities have a method of identifying historic resources in their communities and to make local designations to a local register, a local preservation ordinance, and a local review board to administer the program.
-Any regulation of historic properties takes place at the local level, not at the state or national level.
-One of the major responsibilities of a CLG is participation in the National Register nomination process.
-Nominations for properties in CLG must be reviewed by the local review board and signed off on by the chief elected official.
-It is best if this process is completed before a proposal is submitted to the Bureau of Historic Preservation.
+Nominations for properties in a community with CLG status must be reviewed by the local review board and signed off on by the chief elected official.
 If a proposal has not gone through this process beforehand, the Bureau must send the proposal to the CLG at least 60 days before it is reviewed by the Florida National Register Review Board to complete the local review.
 We strongly encourage nominators to work with their local preservation staffs before sending a nomination proposal to the Bureau.

-For more information about Certified Local Governments and these processes, please visit the Certified Local Governments and National Register Nominations page on this website.
+For more information about Certified Local Governments and these processes, please visit the Certified Local Governments page of this website.

 Q: How long does it take to get a property through the nomination process?